Does 180-day Absence Rule Apply to Spouse ILR applications?

-For all impatient and desperate ones, I would like to quickly answer this article’s question.
+For all inpatient and desperate ones, I would like to quickly answer this article’s question.
 The answer is ‘No’; the 180-day absence rule does not apply to the spouse ILR applications.
 It is fantastic news for the couples, who are probably slightly tired of meeting all spouse visa application requirement over the last 60 months.

 Now, let me explain my answer in more detail.